intel/opencl-intercept-layer/docs/controls.md

 ##### `ChromeCallLogging` (bool)

-If set to a nonzero value, logs function entry and exit information for every OpenCL call to a JSON file that may be used for Chrome Tracing.
+If set to a nonzero value, logs function entry and exit information and host performance timing for every OpenCL call to a JSON file that may be used for Chrome Tracing.

 ##### `ChromeFlowEvents` (bool)